 #8 Give a hand with conservation

 There are lots of conservation opportunities that will also get you outside.

 RSPB also look for volunteers annually, including on remote islands!

-There are lots of grants and scholarships available to help people out with their adventures.
-Even if you don’t think they will pick you, give it a go and send in an application form.
+Most grants will have criteria.
+Use google to see what’s out there and if you fit the bill…..even if you don’t think they will pick you…..give it a go and send in an application form.

 Check out my guide to adventure funding for more information on the grants available.